Table of Contents

 for buying groups at key accounts.

-“To do ABM effectively, events are a key ingredient,” says Uzair Dada, CEO of atEvent.
+“To do ABM effectively, events are key ingredient,” says Uzair Dada, CEO of atEvent.
 “If you’re not thinking about events as an opportunity to build relationships with targeted accounts, and planning for that like you do with your digital marketing efforts, you are missing out in a big way.”

 info@demandgenreport.com